raiden-network/spec/smart_contracts.rst

 Project Requirements
 ====================

-- The system must work with the most popular token standard (ERC20 tokens).
+- The system must work with the most popular token standards (e.g. ERC20).
-- The system must hold tokens in escrow for the lifetime of a channel.
-- There must not be a way for a single party to hold other user’s tokens hostage.
+- There must not be a way for a single party to hold other user’s tokens hostage, therefore the system must hold in escrow any tokens that are deposited in a channel.
 - There must be no way for a party to steal funds.
 - The proof must be non malleable.
 - Losing funds as a penalty is not considered stealing, but must be clearly documented.
 - The system must support smart locks.
-- Determine if and how different version of the smart contracts should interoperate.
+- Determine if and how different versions of the smart contracts should interoperate.
-- Channels should be automatically upgraded.
+- Determine if and how channels should be upgraded.

 Project Specification
 =====================